Updated Winter 2021

 Caulking Materials – What Caulks are Made of?

 Polyurethane caulks – Usually contain isocyanate.
-Might not be as safe.
-This type smells strongly like typical fresh paint, and takes a while to offgas.
+This type smells strongly like typical fresh paint, and takes quite a long time to offgas.
 They can be made without solvents.
 If they do contain solvents it would typically be mineral oil, toluene or xylene.
 It’s not used as widely as the others.
 I tried Loctite PL S40.

 Acrylic Latex caulk – They have the mildewcide octhilinone or carbendazim in them as well as a benzoate plasticizer (which has largely replaced phthalates) and naphtha (source).
 They are often water based but still could contain mineral spirits, mineral oil, and propylene glycol (source).
 Painters caulk are usually acrylic latex and are sandable and paintable.